 Following discharge from hospital it is normal to still be feeling a little uncomfortable, perhaps nauseous, and fatigued.
 This fatigue can last for a few weeks after an operation and anaesthetic and we recommend you take at least two weeks leave from work.
 It is important that when you are at home you are moving and trying to do normal household activities (with the exception of heavy lifting).
 However, we recommend that you refrain from performing any exercise until you are cleared to do so by Dr Askew.
 Generally we suggest no vigorous exercise or gym work for at least six weeks after surgery.
 Gentle light exercise can begin two weeks after surgery.

-The gastric bypass, also known as the Roux-en-Y gastric bypass (RYGB) was first performed in the 1960s and has significantly evolved to improve its efficacy and to minimise the risk of complications (such as excessive malabsorption).
+The Roux-en-Y gastric bypass (RYGB) was first performed in the 1960s and has significantly evolved to improve its efficacy and to minimise the risk of complications (such as excessive malabsorption).

 Learn More >>